farginfirmware/fargin-firmware/README.md

 [FarginFirmware](http://www.farginFirmware.com) architecture
 for microcontroller-based embedded systems.

-FarginFirmware is built on the shoulders of [Lua](http://www.lua.org) and [RIOT OS](http://www.riot-os.org) ("The friendly Operating System for the Internet of Things").
+FarginFirmware is built on top of [Lua](http://www.lua.org) and [RIOT OS](http://www.riot-os.org) ("The friendly Operating System for the Internet of Things").

 - RIOT OS handles the mcu and board hardware
-- Lua handles application complexity
+- Lua handles the application

 What's so ~~great~~ ~~special~~ different about this firmware?